If you’re reading this, you’re probably like me. We love a getaway trip, but it can be a struggle to afford everything our hearts’ desire.

 Check out the 5 travel ideas that won’t break the bank this summer below:

 This city not only boasts consistent, Spring-like temperatures all year round, but it also stands out as the cheapest on average in the entirety of South America.
-What’s more, a trip to this Ecuadorian city is also a handy base of operations when plotting a tour of the Galapagos Islands (it’s on my Life List!).
+What’s more, a trip to this Ecuadorian city is also a handy base of operations when plotting a tour of the Galapagos Islands.

 Backpacker-friendly prices are offered throughout most corners of the region, with the locals acutely aware that they’re a hub for global travel.
 That said, if you’re looking to make the most of cheap meals, you might want to avoid restaurants which have been set up in tourist-heavy areas.